ZacharyGeurts/AMOURANTHRTX/README.md

 The goal is a fast as pink photons SDL3 RTX engine that is ready for you, the developer.
 Logging is extensive with trace, debug, info, etc.

-AMOURANTH RTX © 2025 by Zachary Geurts gzac5314@gmail.com is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0)
+AMOURANTH RTX © 2025 by Zachary Geurts gzac5314@gmail.com is licensed under GPL v3.0 or higher
 Unreal developers may consider some of this parody.
 I welcome those whose minds seek knowledge and education.
 Windows toolchain currently under development.